MapColonies/developer-portal/docs/getting-started/raster/raster_step-by-step.md

 > :information_source: Pay attention to set the following parameter 'outputSchema="http://schema.mapcolonies.com/raster"' in order to get full catalog data

-You can Query the catalog in different ways, for example:
+There are a few ways to aquire the productId, for example:

 1. By product type [‘mc:productType‘ profile field](/catalog-information/v1_0/raster_profile.md), for example to get the world "Best" map we query by productType is "OrthophotoBest"

 ```